theobarnhart-USGS/WSL-Scientific-Computing-Environment/README.md

 ## Create Python and R Environments

-Python has been migrating to version 3 so better to start here and also install a version 2 environment in case someting doesn't work with verison 3.
-We'll also install a R environment to greater flexibility.
+Python has been migrating to version 3 so better to start here and also install a version 2 environment in case something doesn't work with verison 3.
+We'll also install an R environment to greater flexibility.

 ### Python 3.6